Jirles/layouts-grids-code-along-v-000/CONTRIBUTING.md

 We're really exited that you're about to contribute to the [open curriculum](https://learn.co/content-license) on [Learn.co](https://learn.co).
 If this is your first time contributing, please continue reading to learn how to make the most meaningful and useful impact possible.

+## My change

+I'm not sure what the point of this lab is... there's no files and this entire README talks about contributing to the Learn.co curriculum.
+Doesn't really seem related to Bootstrap Layout Grids at all.

 ## Raising an Issue to Encourage a Contribution

 If you notice a problem with the curriculum that you believe needs improvement